maddiethedinosaur/funnydiehaha/Introductions.md

 * [Trotsky, Trotskyism, Trotskyists](http://www.leftcom.org/en/articles/2000-10-01/trotsky-and-trotskyism) by the Internationalist Communist Tendency
 * [Doctrine of the Body Possesed by the Devil](https://www.marxists.org/archive/bordiga/works/1951/doctrine.htm) by Amadeo Bordiga
 * [The Spirit of Horsepower](https://marxists.org/archive/bordiga/works/1953/horsepower.htm) by Amadeo Bordiga

+### More Intro

+* [Background on the Italian Communist Left, Bordiga and Bordigism](http://www.leftcom.org/en/articles/2003-08-01/background-on-the-italian-communist-left-bordiga-and-bordigism) by the Internationalist Communist Tendency
+* [What Does the Communist Left do?](http://www.leftcom.org/en/articles/2020-04-22/what-does-the-communist-left-do) by the Internationalist Communist Tendency

 ### Nationalism